 This post may contain affiliate links.
 Please read our disclosure policy.

 Festive and very simple to make, this Crepe Cake With Chocolate Whipped Cream is perfect for a family celebration.
+It has thin layers of delicate crepes stacked with a luscious, chocolate-flavored whipped cream that creates a stunning texture in every slice.

 It is very easy to assemble, you just need some patience to make the crepes, but I have a very easy crepes recipe on the blog.